oopbase/oopbase/content/post/localizing-enum-values.md

 ![datagrid without localization](/img/localize-enum-values/datagrid-without-localization.png)
 </center>

 When developing a multilingual application, the problem of this approach quickly becomes obvious.
 In the English-speaking countries there are no problems with the presented data, as the user is correctly shown "Male" and "Female" as gender.
-But what options do we have if we want to localize these enum-values with as little code as possible?
+But what options do we have if we want to localize these enum values with as little code as possible?

 ## Solution 1: A naive approach